 Some of the best data visualizations are based on freely available information, just like this one by Alasdair Rae.
 Using freely available information from the European Union, he created a powerful geospatial visualization of Europe’s population density.

 What should be the role of government in everyday people’s lives?
 The question has been asked for centuries.
 And, while there’s significant disagreement on how to answer this question, a scatter plot visualization lets anyone explore how different nations approach governance in the modern age.

-COVID-19 has been on the world’s mind since early in 2020 when the virus started circling the globe.
 This video from Tectonix GEO provides a heat map that demonstrates the risk of ignoring social distancing.
 Based on data from Outlogic, this heat map shows how spring breakers in Fort Lauderdale helped spread the virus around the nation.

-Strong data visualizations have become centerpieces for large, enterprise-style reporting in leading newspapers, magazines, and online publications.
+As our consumption preferences continue to shift from the written word to more varied and interactive media, strong data visualizations have become centerpieces for large, enterprise-style reporting in leading newspapers, magazines, and online publications.
 This long-form story on African cities includes several stunning data visualizations that help bring journalism to life.

 In 2021, a cargo ship became stuck in the Suez Canal, stopping traffic through one of the world’s most important passages.
 How hard can it be to steer a cargo ship through a canal?
 This interactive visualization from CNN lets audience members try for themselves.